-Meet the Advisory Committee who will generously guide the project through their collective expertise from LGBTQ+ community sector work, public health research, social media research, Indigenous Studies research, disability advocacy, policy advisory roles, lived experience, health promotion, tertiary education, and more.
+Meet past and present members of the Advisory Committee who have generously guided the project through their collective expertise from LGBTQ+ community sector work, health research, social media research, Indigenous Studies research, disability advocacy, policy advisory roles, lived experience, and various roles in health promotion, education, and peer support.

 Andrew Farrell is a Wodi Wodi descendant from Jerrinja Aboriginal community on the South Coast of NSW.
 Andrew is an Indigenous early career academic fellow in the department of Indigenous Studies at Macquarie University.
 Their research is multidisciplinary with a focus on Aboriginal LGBTIQ+ genders and sexualities, social media, and drag performance, and they are currently undertaking a PhD project titled ‘Aboriginal LGBTIQ+ peoples online’.